 Iran.
 In the May 23 presidential election, Mohammad Khatami won just as much as surprisingly over his main rival, Parliament Speaker Ali Akbar Nateq-Nouri.
 Inflation and unemployment were important issues during the election campaign.
 The turnout was high – 88.1% – and Khatami received 69% of the vote.
 He succeeded Ali Akbar Rafsanjani, who served two terms in a row and therefore was not allowed to run for office in the seventh presidential election since the revolution of 1979.
 Khatami is considered a principled religious leader, but he has also profiled himself as a tolerant politician throughout his career.
 As Minister of Culture in the early 1990s, he relieved the censorship, after which he resigned following criticism from the country’s conservative camps.
 According to Countryaah, the national day of Iran is April 1.

 Khatami appointed a government that was considered more reform-friendly than the previous one.
 When it came to sensitive foreign and security policy, however, he chose ministers who had the full confidence of his conservative opponents.
 Khatami appointed three women as close associates: Vice President Massoumeh Ebtekar, Deputy Minister of Culture Aasam Nuri and the women’s advisor Zahra Shojai.
 The three are the first women in the country’s political leadership since the revolution in 1979.
-Based on Digopaul, months after the change of government, foreign visitors noted that everyday life in Iran became less dogmatic.
+Months after the change of government, foreign visitors noted that everyday life in Iran became less dogmatic.
 Many women – who had already begun to make up their appearance to a certain extent – dared to let plateau shoes and red-painted toenails appear under their long coats.

 Relations with the western world had been very tense during the first part of the year.
 A court in Germany ruled in early April that Iran’s political leadership was behind the assassination of four Kurdish regime critics at a restaurant in Berlin in 1992.
 One Iranian and one Lebanese were sentenced to life imprisonment for performing the assassinations and two other Lebanese were sentenced long term imprisonment for assisting in murder.
 The EU interrupted the so-called critical dialogue with Iran and the diplomatic contacts between the Union and Iran were mutually broken.
 They resumed in November, which was interpreted as a propaganda victory for Khatami.